rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 ============

 As detailed in {{IPHandling}}, exposing client private IP addresses allows maximizing the probability to successfully create a connection between two clients.
+For that purpose, {{IPHandling}} default mode is currently mode 2, which exposes client private IP addresses.
-This information is also used by many web sites as a way to fingerprint and identify users without their consent.
+This information is used by many web sites as a way to fingerprint and identify users without their consent.

-The first approach exposes client private IP addresses by default, as can be seen from websites such as {{IPLeak}}.
-The second approach implemented in the WebKit engine enforces the following policy:

-1. By default, use mode 3 as defined in {{IPHandling}}: any host ICE candidate is filtered out.

-2. Use mode 2 as defined in {{IPHandling}} if there is an explicit user action to trust the web site: host ICE candidates are exposed to the web site based on the use of navigator.mediaDevices.getUserMedia, which typically prompts the user to grant or deny access to cameras/microphones.
+Implementations can instead rely on mode 3 when no user consent is expressed and switch to mode 2 after user interaction, for instance once a user granted the web page access to camera/microphone through navigator.mediaDevices.getUserMedia.

-The second approach supports most common audio/video conference applications but leads to failing or suboptimal connections for applications relying solely on data channel.
+This latter approach supports most common audio/video conference applications but leads to failing or suboptimal connections for applications relying solely on data channel.
 This is particularly an issue on unmanaged networks, typically home or small offices where NAT loopback might not be supported.